 - You can create multiple fences in your yard (so your pup can have a large play area in the day and a smaller area for potty breaks in the evening)

 - If the dog escapes his fence, you can receive an automatic smartphone notification

 - Because the technology all needs to fit into a self-contained unit, the collar tends to be larger than traditional Invisible Fence® collars

 - Because the battery powers the collar, the fence, and all communications to and from the satellite and cellular networks, the rechargeable battery runs about 24 hours

 Though the many wireless fence options vary in capability and price point, there is one constant to all: you must properly train your dog to understand and respect his boundaries.
-Visit SpotOn's training resources to learn more about training your pup to any style wireless fence.
+We’ve got plenty of resources to help!
+Learn more about training your pup to an wireless dog fence with these helpful videos.